devopness/devopness/docs/pipelines/add-pipeline.md

 1. Find the `Applications` card
 1. Click `View` in the `Applications` card to see a list of existing `Applications`
 1. In the list of applications find the application where you want to add a pipeline and click in the `NAME` of the application
-1. On the left corner of the list click in `PIPELINES`
+1. On the left corner of the list click `PIPELINES`
 1. On the right corner of the list click `MANAGE`
-1. Provide a `name` for the new pipeline
+1. Provide a name for the new pipeline
-1. Select the `OPERATION`
+1. Select the operation
     > Don't use the `CUSTOM` operation, it is not fully supported yet
-1. Provide the `max parallel instances` for the pipeline
+1. Provide the max parallel instances
 1. Click `CONFIRM`
     > A new deployment is required for your changes to take effect.
       - Follow the guide {% mentionPost "/docs/applications/deploy-application" %}